Platform Launching Q1 2026

 Only registered, transparent brokers remain.
 Ofgem monitors conduct and commission disclosure.

-Meet George response: Continue iterating compliance tooling, publish quarterly transparency reports, and support customer audits.
+Meet George: Continue iterating compliance tooling, publish quarterly transparency reports.

 Timings may change.
 We'll revise this timeline as soon as the Government or Ofgem publish confirmed dates.